 In a recent small roundtable discussion hosted by the marketing agency OgilvyOne Business, the following conclusion was reached, “Everyone is talking about digital transformation, but there is a lack of doing.”
 Basically, we are talking about and investing in digital and customer engagement but not getting results.

 In the past 5 years, pharma and biotech have been doubling down on their digital transformation, however, we have not seen results that would be expected given the level of investment.
 This has largely been due to the implementation being executed under the old models of siloed capabilities in pharma driving each company’s sales and marketing capabilities.
-The e-mail group is separate from the digital group, the enterprise group, analytics and so on and so on.
-There is the continuous need to improve and pharma needs to invest in the change and build the customer engagement for the purposed of the go-to market digital plan.
+The e-mail group is separate from the digital group, the enterprise group from the analytics and so on and so on.
+There is the continuous need to improve and pharma needs to invest in the change needed to build the customer engagement for the expressed goal of a go-to market digital plan.

-Overcoming internal silos that I mentioned earlier and the development of new capabilities to encourage the innovation within your organizations has to come from senior management and demonstrated with sound budget investment followed by a real long-term digital plan.
-The bottom line is that customer-centric, digitally enabled commercial strategies are the future prerequisites to growth, competitive advantage and market leadership for pharmaceutical companies to finally be successful in implementing a successful digital Center of Excellence.
+Overcoming internal silos that I mentioned earlier and the development of new capabilities to encourage the innovation within your organizations has to come from senior management and demonstrated with sound budget investment followed by an aggressive but realistic long-term digital plan.
+The bottom line is that customer-centric, digitally enabled commercial strategies are the future prerequisites for growth, competitive advantage and market leadership, enabling pharmaceutical companies to finally be successful in implementing a successful digital Center of Excellence.